-The COVID-19 pandemic and consequent nationwide lockdown announced by the Government of India since March 24, 2020 had a significant adverse impact on the operations of the Company as being faced by the Nation and the world.
-Since the Company is involved in Construction related activities which falls under the non-essential category, the Company has temporarily suspended operations in its ongoing projects at site.
+The COVID-19 Pandemic and consequent nationwide lockdown announced by the Government of India since March 24, 2020 had a significant adverse impact on the operations of the Company as being faced by the Nation and the globe as a whole.
+Since the Company is involved in Construction related activities which fall under the non-essential category, the Company has temporarily suspended operations in the on-going projects at site.